PennameHq/slimgoose/README.md

 # Roadmap

 - Need to add common helper methods of schemas
-- Need to add middleware for methods and static methods.
+- Need to add cachegoose support
 - Need to add more documentation to the README

 # Contribute